hbctraining/scRNA-seq/lessons/01_SC_pre-QC.md

 ### Low depth of sequencing per cell

 For the droplet-based methods of scRNA-seq, the depth of sequencing is shallow, often detecting only 10-50% of the transcriptome per cell.
-This results in cells showing zero counts for many of the genes, or **zero inflation**.
+This results in cells showing zero counts for many of the genes.
 However, in a particular cell, a zero count for a gene could either mean that the gene was **not being expressed** or the transcripts were just **not detected**.
 Across cells, genes with higher levels of expression tend to have fewer zeros.
 Due to this feature, many genes will not be detected in any cell and gene expression will be highly variable between cells.

 ### Biological variability across cells/samples